-Atheist-turned-Christian Lee Strobel, the former award-winning legal editor of The Chicago Tribune, is a New York Times best-selling author of more than twenty books and served as host of a national network TV program that featured debates on topics of faith.
+Atheist-turned-Christian Lee Strobel, the former award-winning legal editor of The Chicago Tribune, is a New York Times best-selling author of more than twenty books and serves as Professor of Christian Thought at Houston Baptist University.

-Described in the Washington Post as “one of the evangelical community’s most popular apologists,” Lee won Gold Medallions for his books The Case for Christ, The Case for Faith and The Case for a Creator.
-He shared the Christian Book of the Year award in 2005 for a curriculum he co-authored with Garry Poole.
+Described in the Washington Post as “one of the evangelical community’s most popular apologists,” Lee shared the Christian Book of the Year award in 2005 for a curriculum he co-authored with Garry Poole about the movie The Passion of the Christ.
+He also won Gold Medallions for The Case for Christ, The Case for Faith, and The Case for a Creator, all of which have been made into documentaries distributed by Lionsgate..

 After a nearly two-year investigation of the evidence for Jesus, Lee became a Christian in 1981.
 He joined the staff of Willow Creek Community Church in South Barrington, IL, in 1987, and later became a teaching pastor.
 He joined Saddleback Valley Community Church in Lake Forest, CA, as a teaching pastor in 2000.
 He joined Saddleback Valley Community Church as a teaching pastor in 2000.
 He left Saddleback to focus on writing and host the national network TV program Faith Under Fire.

 Lee’s other books include The Case for the Real Jesus, Finding the Real Jesus, God’s Outrageous Claims, The Case for Christmas, The Case for Easter, The Unexpected Adventure (co-authored with Mark Mittelberg) and Surviving a Spiritual Mismatch in Marriage, which he wrote with his wife, Leslie.

 Lee also co-authored the Becoming a Contagious Christian course, which has trained more than a million Christians on how to naturally and effectively talk with others about Jesus.